Iskers/Assignment_1-Circuits/README.rst

 * Calculate the energy consumption for these circuits
 * HTML study generation with adaptability for different use cases
 * Validate circuits validity in a 2D-plane
-* Testing with near 100% coverage
+* Testing with near 100% line coverage

 Assumptions
 ------------
 * Pipes can have a length of no shorter than 1 m.
 To change this change set function for PipeStraight.
-* While the program requires pipes with the angles 0 and 90, it is possible to adapt for pipes with angles between requires only small changes.
+* While the program requires pipes with the angles 0 and 90, it is possible to adapt for pipes with angles between with some adaptations.

 Usage